 Intimate Partner Violence

-Sexual harassment is characterized as unwanted and unwelcome sexual remarks, physical contact, or sexual solicitation.
-Sexual harassment often occurs when unequal power dynamics are present and the aggressor has some degree of power or privilege over the person being impacted.
-Sometimes, these power dynamics can intersect with identities a person may hold, and can take place in the workplace, at school or in other private and public spaces.
-Is it common for people to minimize the impact of sexual harassment or assume that it is a commonplace, typical experience.
-The truth is, a person experiencing sexual harassment can be significantly affected by it, especially if they have experienced sexual violence in the past.
+Sexual harassment is unwanted and can take place in the workplace, academic settings, or other private and public spaces.
+Sexual harassment often occurs when unequal power dynamics are present and the aggressor has some degree of power or privilege over the person being impacted – whether due to their position or the identities of the individual.
+Is it common for people to minimize the impact of sexual harassment or assume that it is commonplace or typical.
+The truth is, a person experiencing sexual harassment can be significantly affected by it, including experiencing symptoms of trauma.

 Stalking is often not taken seriously by individuals in the survivor’s life.
 Stalking behavior is not often easily identifiable or harmful at first but can escalate quickly and be very dangerous.
 It is important to trust the instincts of the person who is experiencing stalking and to take all threats seriously.